-Jenny Lion works with film and video in cinematic, participatory, and gallery installation contexts.Artist Bio untitled (Nevada, Utah) is a series of video installations and cinematic works which explore land-use, expansionist history, training rituals, and strategies of sustained witnessing at sites of historical resonance.
+Jenny Lion works with film and video in cinematic, participatory, and gallery installation contexts.Artist Bio untitled (Nevada/Utah) is a series of video installations and cinematic works which explore landscape, training rituals, and strategies of sustained witnessing at sites of historical resonance.
 Often produced by working over a long period of time, and in collaboration, the body of work includes a three-screen installation shot at sites of nuclear history, video projection loops exploring the rituals of training, a split-screen feature-length film examining a remote valley and town ruins used for Navy flight training, and a visual archive of the many objects Lion has found abandoned in these landscapes.

 Photo: Steven Matheson